Transform112/Arivana_2.0/CONTACT_FORM_SETUP.md

 **Note**: The API route (`src/pages/api/contact.js`) is no longer needed as the form now calls Google Apps Script directly from the client side.

+## Navigation to Contact Form

+All contact-related buttons and links throughout the website now smoothly scroll to the contact form.
+These include:

+- **Header**: "Contact Us" button
+- **Hero Section**: "Book a Free Consultation" button
+- **Pricing Cards**: "Get started", "Start Your Project", "Contact sales" buttons
+- **FAQ Section**: "Contact Support" link
+- **Footer**: "Schedule a Demo" link

+All of these links use smooth scroll behavior to navigate to the contact form section (`#contact`).

 ## Troubleshooting

 1. **Form not submitting**: